Residence Life Policies

 All students who live in the University's residence halls are members of the Residence Hall Association (RHA).
 It is a student-run organization which exists to encourage interaction and communication between the residence halls to enrich the lives of students through spiritual, educational and social activities.

-The leadership of the RHA is made up of all hall council presidents, vice presidents, secretary/treasurers and resident directors.
+The leadership of the RHA is made up of all hall council presidents, vice presidents, hall representatives and resident directors.
 The RHA advisor is the associate dean of students for residential life or their designee.
 Additional information pertaining to the Residence Hall Association is available in a separate document.

 Resident Directors and Resident Assistants - Job Descriptions